 Davis’ story is one of a few chronicling the experiences of pregnant women in incarceration during the coronavirus.
 In April, New York State Governor Andrew Cuomo announced that the state’s Department of Corrections and Community Supervision would release some pregnant and postpartum women who are within six months of completing their sentences, provided they have not committed a violent felony or sexual offense.

-In other states, a pregnant women — particularly women of colour — were subjected to similar circumstances.
-On 28th April, Andra Circle Bear died in prison in Fort Worth, TX after giving birth on a ventilator one month earlier.
+In other states, a pregnant women — particularly women of color — were subjected to similar circumstances.
+On April 28, Andra Circle Bear died in prison in Fort Worth, TX after giving birth on a ventilator one month earlier.
 Bear, a Native American woman, had received a two-year sentence on a minor, non-violent drug charge in January.

 The New York Times reports that there is a direct link between Bear’s incarceration and her preventable death.
 The prosecutor could have declined to pursue the offense, the nature of which is rarely prosecuted.
 The judge could have suspended her sentence and allowed her to serve time after giving birth or after the coronavirus subsided.
 The Bureau of Prisons could have granted her permission to be confined at home.
 Bear could have also been granted compassionate release.